 Kappa Delta welcomes new chapters.

-Kappa Delta will welcome two new chapters this academic year, increasing the number of active collegiate chapters to 166.
+Kappa Delta welcomed two new chapters this fall, increasing the number of active collegiate chapters to 166.

 On Bid Day, Oct.
-1, 2017, the sorority welcomed the first new member class of its Theta Rho Chapter at George Mason University in October 2017.
-This will be Kappa Delta’s eighth active chapter in the state of Virginia.
+1, 2017, the sorority welcomed the first new member class of its Theta Rho Chapter at George Mason University.
+The chapter will be installed later in October, making it Kappa Delta’s eighth active chapter in the state of Virginia.

 Founded in 1972, George Mason University is located 16 miles outside of Washington, D.C., in Fairfax, Virginia.
 Mason is the largest public research university in Virginia with 22,627 undergraduates.
 The university was named one of the Top 10 Best Values in Public College by Kiplinger’s Personal Finance magazine and is top of the list of Virginia schools for highest average starting salary of its graduates according to Virginia’s State Council of Higher Education.

-Kappa Delta will join seven other National Panhellenic Conference sororities on campus: Alpha Phi, Alpha Omicron Pi, Alpha Xi Delta, Chi Omega, Gamma Phi Beta, Pi Beta Phi and Zeta Tau Alpha.
+Kappa Delta joined seven other National Panhellenic Conference sororities on campus: Alpha Phi, Alpha Omicron Pi, Alpha Xi Delta, Chi Omega, Gamma Phi Beta, Pi Beta Phi and Zeta Tau Alpha.
 The fraternity and sorority community represents 8.2 percent of the campus’ undergraduate population.
 Composed of 35 fraternal organizations, members pride themselves on the pillars of leadership, service, philanthropy, community, friendship and scholarship.
 In 2015, the community donated over 10,000 service hours and over $75,000 to local and national philanthropies.

 For additional information or to assist with the new chapter, contact Kirstin Barry, director of extension and consultants.